mozilla-services/foxsec-tools/metrics/utils/README.md

 Athena.
 Build the template for that with a single dummy field, specifying JSON input.
 (The form does not allow for DDL to be entered.)

+### Handling illegal field names

+Some JSON property names may be illegal.
+This will be flagged by Athena during the table creation.
+The "simplest" way is to prefix each illegal field name with 'NC_'.
+(Any yes, that doubles the _ for leading underscore.)

+### Handling "uniontype" schemas

+Athena does not understand HIVE's 'uniontype' structure.
+These are only generated when the same property has multiple data types (e.g. Array & Object).

+The current workaround is to split the base data into each union type (see jq in mozilla-services/GitHub-Audit/moz_scripts/ for details).

 [orc]: https://orc.apache.org/